Khirbet al-Malih

-Khirbet al-Malih (خربة المالح) is a Palestinian hamlet of over 200 people in the Tubas Governorate of the northeastern West Bank, located 10 km east of Tubas.
+Khirbet al-Malih (خربة المالح) is a Palestinian hamlet of about 350 people in the Tubas Governorate of the northeastern West Bank, located 10 km east of Tubas.

 History

 Khirbet al-Malih dates back to the Ottoman period of rule in Palestine when Turkish people first settled it.
 The current residents are from the Daraghmah clan who have dwelt in the area for 50 years.
 They came from nearby Tubas, and as well as Hebron in search of grazing and water as they were farmers and bred animals.
 Al-Malih means "salty" and the village's name is derives from the nearby al-Malih spring, which has salty water.

 In 2002, a local development committee was appointed by the Local Authorities Minister of the Palestinian National Authority to govern Khirbet al-Malih composing of six members.

 Geography and climate

 Khirbet al-Malih is situated at a moderate elevation of 32 m above sea level.
 It borders the Jordan River in the east, the hamlet of al-Farisiya and the Jordan Valley to the north, and Tayasir and Khirbet al-'Atuf to the south.

 The total area of Khirbet al-Malih village is roughly 19,000 dunams, which represents approximately 2.7% of the Tubas Governorate's land area.
 About 500 dunams are populated area, whilst 12,000 dunams are agricultural lands, 4,000 dunams are covered by forests and 3,500 dunams are areas confiscated by Israel.

 It has a moderate climate; the mean annual rainfall is 294 mm, the average annual temperature is 21-22 °C and the average annual humidity is 53%.